Main Article Content

 How to Cite

 Daud, A., Indriyati, C., & Hasanah, S. Y. (2021).
-Analisis Evapotranspirasi Menggunakan Metode Penman-Monteith pada Vertical Garden.
+Analisis Evapotranspirasi Menggunakan Metode Penman-Monteith pada Vertical Garden: Evapotranspiration Analysis Using the Penman-Monteith Method in a Vertical Garden.
 Cantilever: Jurnal Penelitian Dan Kajian Bidang Teknik Sipil, 10(1), 19-26. https://doi.org/10.35139/cantilever.v10i1.65

 References